Klahanie/klahanie/_clubs/pea-patch.md

 comments: true
 categories: [clubs]
 link: true
-description: Even if you have a small yard, you can keep a garden at the Klahanie Pea Patch.
+description: Enjoy working outdoors and tending your own garden at the Klahanie Commumity Pea Patch.
 banner: /images/Pea-Patch-Sign.jpg
 thumbnail: /images/Pea-Patch-Sign.jpg
 ---
-If you enjoy growing things but lack the space to do as much as you would like, pea patch gardening might be the answer for you.
-Pea patch gardening is a marvelous opportunity to enjoy the company of other people who like to work the soil, and to have fun producing something to show for your efforts.
+If you would like more space to grow plants and work outdoors, pea patch gardening is a wonderful option.
+Residents who are part of the Klahanie Community Pea Patch have fun working alongside each other, tending their plot, and growing a bountiful crop.

-The Pea Patch is used for recreational vegetables and flower gardening for family use and also for growing vegetables for local charities.
-It's located down the gravel road behind Sundance and is run by volunteers who live in Klahanie.
-It is open to all Klahanie residents, and plots can be rented annually for a small fee.

-The active growing season is from April 1<sup>st</sup> through October 31<sup>st</sup>.
-However, growing year round is an option for those who wish.

-A full size plot is approximately 10’ x 20’ and rents for $50.
+The Klahanie Pea Patch is used recreationally, to grow vegetables and flowers for families and local charities.
+The patch is down the gravel road behind the Sundance condominiums and is run by volunteers who live in Klahanie.
+Participation is open to all Klahanie residents.
+The active growing season is from April 1st through October 31st.
+A full-size pea patch plot is approximately 10’ x 20’ and rents for $50.
 A half plot is approximately 10’ x 10’ and rents for $25.

-If you would like more information on the Klahanie Pea Patch, contact [Lori](mailto:goerlitz@comcast.net) and she will email you the information needed to sign up for a plot.
+[Email Lori](mailto:goerlitz@comcast.net), if you would like more information on the Klahanie Community Pea Patch.